Python-Test-Engineer/earl2025/50_MCP.md

 ```

 <img src="./images/mcp-server-setup.png">

+This enables the app to spin up the server locally in a separate process, run the tool and then shut down.

+There is MCP Client code that the app includes to do this.

+With modern abtractions, it is just a few lines of code.

 Your AI Agent knows about this MCP Server, it can get a list of tools and as we saw in the ROUTER example, it can decide which tool to use as well as how to use.